Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 How Is A Common Chinese Name Composed?

-In history, a person usually had a family name, a given name, and a courtesy name.
+Historically, a person usually had a family name, a given name, and a courtesy name.

 Why Does the Chinese Surname Come First?